mpieva/quicksand-build/README.md

 ```
   Pipeline ARGS
        --outdir  PATH    : Directory to save the output in.
 Default = "out"
-       --kmers   KMERS   : Comma-separated list of kmers for which databases are created (e.g. 21,22,23).
+       --kmers   KMERS   : Kmer-size to be used for the kraken database are created (e.g. 23).
 Default=22
        --include STRING  : comma-separated string of Taxa that should be in the DB, e.g. "Mammalia".
 Default='root'
        --exclude STRING  : comma-separated string of Taxa that mustn't be in the DB, e.g. "Pan,Gorilla".
+       --genomes PATH    : A folder to provide extra genomes for the kraken-database // not implemented yet
+       --taxonomy PATH   : A folder containing a custom NCBI style `names.dmp` and `nodes.dmp` files

   Nextflow ARGS (only one dash!)
        -profile  PROFILE : Run the pipeline with the assigned profile (see profiles below)